-4.5.5 [Pin Mapping]
+5.5.6 [Pin Mapping]

 The [Pin Mapping] keyword contains information on how power supplies are connected to individual buffers or groups of buffers.
 The [Pin Mapping] format generally resembles the [Pin] format, in that all of the component's pins are listed by pin name.
-Each pin name is followed by entries which associate model supplies with particular names.
+Each pin name is followed by entries that associate model supplies with particular names.